lxqt/lxqt-runner/README.md

 Launching binary `lxqt-runner` as LXQt Module can be adjusted from section "Basic Settings" in configuration dialogue "LXQt Session Settings" (binary `lxqt-config-session`) of [lxqt-session](https://github.com/lxqt/lxqt-session).

 The keyboard shortcut to launch the GUI can be configured either in "Configure" in the lxqt-runner menu or in "Global Actions Manager" (binary `lxqt-config-globalkeyshortcuts`) of [lxqt-globalkeys](https://github.com/lxqt/lxqt-globalkeys).
+On wayland a shortcut for `lxqt-runner` has to be configured instead in the compositor settings.

 In the configuration dialogue it's also possible to customize settings like the position where it's displayed, how many items to show and whether to use and save a history.